Visit us on Facebook!

 Learn more here.

-Due to COVID, our meetings are being held on Zoom for now.
 All are welcome!
-To join us, contact Janet for details at contact@350centralmass.org.
+To join us, contact us at contact350cm@gmail.com

 Who We Are